webboty/Dexter-Wiki/Command-oplet-instruction.md

 **To wait for a movement** to completed, use the <a href="#f">'F' oplet</a>, as it will not return a [status](status-data) until the queue is empty.

+Note that the commanded position via 'a' or 'M' is added to by the PID position of 'P' or 'C'; PID positions are an offset to commanded positions.

 See [DDE](DDE) documentation for the use of the DDE version of each command.
 E.g. for `move_to` use `Dexter.move_to (...)`

 ### Command Format